-As this is how research is conducted, every lecture will be structured around a research question, so we will start the class with a research "question of the day."
-Next, I will typically give you some background facts about the topic to better understand the context of the question, and/or talk about the theory(s) that guide the research.
-After building these foundations, we will discuss historical and current research that helps us answer the question of the day, including the assigned readings.
-We will stop early so that if desired, you may spend the last 5 minutes of each class period writing an answer to the question of the day.
+As this is how research is conducted, every lecture will be structured around a research question, so we will start the class with a research "question of the day" (QOTD).
+QOTDs are to be answered by integrating what you learn in lecture with details from the assigned readings for that day.
+At the end of each class, we will transition to a discussion of ideas related to the QOTD and the readings.
+We will stop early so that if desired, you may spend the last 5 minutes of each class period collecting your thoughts about the QOTD.
 QOTD responses contribute towards your grade.

-Because this is an advanced course, we are forgoing an assigned textbook in favor of original research articles - classic and contemporary readings.
-Links to articles (that take you through UO's online institutional access) will be provided on BB - if necessary, when UO does not have a copy available online, the actual PDF will be posted.
+Because this is an advanced course, we are forgoing an assigned textbook in favor of original research articles -contemporary readings and a few classics.
+Links to articles (that take you through UO's online institutional access) will be provided on Blackboard - if necessary, when UO does not have a copy available online, the actual PDF will be posted.
 This saves you the cost of a textbook!
 More importantly, it gives you a richer class experience by introducing you to the "primary sources" of our knowledge about topics in social development.
 This means that the information you need to do well on exams is linked very tightly to attending lectures and taking good notes on the information presented (because it is not just a re-hash of what you can read in a textbook).
 Although the lectures are generally coordinated with the readings throughout, they are not completely overlapping with each other.
-Most material will be covered in both readings and lecture, but some material in the reading (or expanding on a subsection of the reading) will be presented during class.
-Students are responsible for information from all assigned reading as well as all lectures - both will be included in the exams.
+Most material will be covered in both readings and lecture, but some material in the reading will not be discussed in class, and other new material not covered in the reading (or expanding on a subsection of the reading) will be presented during class.
+You are responsible for information from all assigned reading as well as all lectures - both will be included in the exams.